OpenMPI

 FAQ

-How do I ensure the same environment across all nodes?
+Q: How do I ensure identical environments across all nodes?